inivekin/abosa/abosa.typ

 passive unner nervous twitches, better fae it wi these fixes, healed scars wi golden stitches.
-Guess I could hae been much kinder, an done more than I could recall,
-Accepted I'd be far blinder
-tae good I've done than my downfall, as erry hurt an surrender is perceived ower aid unmet, doing good I won't remember, an others surely will forget.
-I'll write you words frae lines amassed, tae narrow doon the thoughts silenced, these hidden concepts we look past, unnamed, ignored, unpreferenced, interaction-free measurements, paths that photons dinnae travel, the knowledge nae directly sensed, the noumena nae known tae tell.
-But spelling oot tae represent as byte-code fae instruction set, hae memory leak frae intent
-(tae ensure naething is null set).
-Wi symbols laid oot uncompiled at breakdoon o high energy my words did naething, still you smiled at incomplete draft elegy.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2592)[```none
-Do I lack needed diligence
-as limited interpreter?
-Does it resist acknowledgements
-fae timid is unknowns' nature?
-Nae, it's as you said before
-there's naught tae to do when at the end
-but, faced wi ruin, go explore
-where those unknowns hae time tae lend.
-So edge o letters scraped an scored
+Guessing I could hae been kinder,
+an done more than I could recall,
+owerlooked I'd be far blinder
+tae good I've done than my downfall,
+I'll dislocate far oot o center,
+nae acknowledging aid tae net,
+doing good I won't remember,
+an others surely will forget.
+I've scabbed the letters, scraped an scored,
-hae ruptured wi poked at panels,
+they ruptured in poked at panels,
-then floor rips up like rug decor,
+the floor rips up like rug decor,
 unmooring plasma frae channels
 in some extended aperture,
 bright dots are tracing arcing lines,
 o some concerning centerer,
-though my mind it nae more confines.
+but I am nae what it confines.
 I feel but don't suffer effects,
 as fulcrum buckles unner strain,
 a twist on axis then ejects
 this balanced world as plasma rain.
 Circles arc tae parabolics,
-clumping material inclines
+materials clump wi inclines,
-the gradients o metabolics
+gradients o metabolics
 spacetime's burning as enzymes.
-I lived at crest o wave the width
+I cross the crest o wave the width
 o universe observing me
 an as its breaking tae fault with
-nae halt I debug mistake in
+nae halt, debugs mistakenly
-declaring ends computable,
+declared the ends computable,
-it would evolve, it nae concludes.
+but it evolves, it nae concludes.
 Built stars were nae less beautiful
 tae die again in multitudes.
 ```]